Launchable-Studio/launchable/README.md

 ## Creating docs:

 1. Open this repository in Cursor.
-2. Type ⌘K and paste "Create a brief documentation for docs of how to use this function with examples".
+2. Type ⌘K and paste "Create a brief documentation for docs of how to use with examples".
 3. Paste the output here.